ivanchoo/demo-styled-component/README.md

 ### Instructions

-The easiest way to run this project is to start it locally using Docker.
+Run the development environment locally using Docker.

 Install and start Docker via command line.